Non Exempt Salary: Everything You Need to Know

 To determine if an employee's primary duty is managerial, an employer should look for whether the worker runs a full shift or an entire department.
 In many cases, to make a determination, a case-by-case evaluation may be required.

 If you need help with non-exempt employee salary, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.